datstartup/ubuntuopenbox/_posts/2022-12-08-info-to-build-pc.md

 I treated this as a pleasure activity and really did not want it to end.

-Later in the research phase, I also found out that **with pre-built PCs, they have many disadvantages over custom built ones.**
+Later in the research phase, I also found out that **with pre-built PCs, they had many disadvantages over custom built ones.**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1. the way they engineer the cooler/air flow is often not good.